pedrogerum/forecasting/README.md

 ## Repository Structure

-- **`MDN-NHITS forecasting_bike.ipynb`**: A Jupyter Notebook providing a simplified and faster demonstration of the N-HiTS + MDN framework on the Bike Sharing dataset.
+- **`MDN-LGBM-NHITS forecasting_bike.ipynb`**: A Jupyter Notebook providing the code demonstration of the N-HiTS + MDN framework on the Bike Sharing dataset, as well as computing its benchmarks.
 - **`MDN-LGBM-NHITS_Electricity.ipynb`**: A Jupyter Notebook containing the full, archival code to reproduce the experiments on the Electricity Load Diagrams dataset.
 - **`requirements.txt`**: A list of Python packages for setting up a local environment.
 - **`bike_raw.csv`**: Bike Dataset.
+- **`bike_results.csv`**: Resulting files for the numbers used in the paper for the bike dataset.
+- **`electricity_partial_results.csv`**: Example of resulting files of the electricity dataset from a limited training run.
+The real resulting files are too large for git.

 ## Software Requirements
 - Python 3.8+